OpenBSD 4.1 Released 218

 So let's leave the 'two' as a marketing hoax.

 * To my knowledge, the NT kernel has never had a remote-exploit found.
-Only services abo
+Only services above that level.

 That was my experience too, until I accidentally typed `postsuper -r all|postfix reload` instead of `postsuper -r all;postfix reload` on my Open BSD 3.5/postfix box.
 It caused a Kernel panic.